Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

-\end{lemma} Hence the margin provides means to assess the immunity of the mean classifier to corruption.
-Furthermore, as $\norm{\omega_P - \omega_Q} \leq 2$, if $\sigma < \frac{\Gamma(P,\omega_P)}{2}$ then the mean classifier is immune to the effects of \emph{any} $Q$.
-We caution the reader that lemma \ref{margin and corruption immunity} is a one way implication.
+\end{corollary} Hence, the margin provides means to assess the immunity of the mean classifier to corruption.
+Furthermore, as $\norm{\Phi(P) - \Phi(Q)} \leq 2$, if $\sigma < \frac{\Gamma(P,\Phi(P))}{2}$ then the mean classifier is immune to the effects of \emph{any} $Q$.
+We caution the reader that Corollary \ref{margin and corruption immunity} is a one-way implication.
 For particular choices of $Q$, one can show greater robustness of the mean classifier.